2022 Leech Lake Walleye Tournament Rules

 Boat positioning will be determined by witnessed random draw.

-Each team must also check in again with the Official Timekeeper at the conclusion of each fishing day - this applies even if you do not have fish to weigh in.
+Each team must also check in again with the Official Timekeeper and turn in their boat board at the conclusion of each fishing day.
 Teams who return late to check in will forfeit their total weight for that day.
 Failure to check in may result in team ineligibility in future events.

 Teams must remain within tournament boundaries during the tournament hours.